zuozhenggh/learning-library/developer-library/microservices-with-converged-db/setup-service-broker-messaging/setup-service-broker-messaging.md

   ![](images/ed954be119a3586da81bc9ee928da70c.png " ")

 11. On the next page confirm the defaults and click **Create Pre-Authenticated Request**.
 Once created, copy the Pre-authenticated request URL, as it will not be shown again.
+Save the URL in your text file.

   ![](images/3caac1410392a9c844675c60b166a371.png " ")